jhades/spring-mvc-angularjs-sample-app/README.md

 # Spring MVC | AngularJs Sample App #

 A test project to demonstrate how a web app can be built using Spring MVC / AngularJs.
+The frontend is based on Angular, lodash and requirejs, and the backend is composed of JSON REST web services based on Spring MVC / JPA.

 ### How to run the App ###